iansw246/tl-wpa9610-mods/disable-dhcp/README.md

 The root filesystem is a squashfs which is read-only.
 To allow modifications, therefore, we bind mount a tmpfs (`/tmp/hacked_sbin`) over `/usr/sbin` and put a modfied copy of the original `/usr/sbin` into the tmpfs.

 I could also paste the entire command into the command injection rather than use telnet.
-I'm not sure if there's a character limit.
-In `httpd`, `execFormatCmd` appears to have a 2048 byte buffer, which might be a limit.
+Figuring out escaping seems a bit annoying.
+Also, I'm not sure if there's a character limit.
+In `httpd`, the `execFormatCmd` function appears to have a 2048 byte buffer, which might be a limit (though large enough for our purposes).